Temipretty/Temipretty/README.md

  👋 Hi, I’m Temidayo Omodara
 - 👀 I’m interested in acquiring more skills, participating in data science projects and building good portfolio
-- 🌱 I’m currently learning Machine Learning, Exploratory Data Analysis with Python, SQL, Deep Learning
+- 🌱 My skills are but not limited to Machine Learning, Exploratory Data Analysis with Python, SQL, Deep Learning
 - 💞️ I’m looking to collaborate on Data Analysis and Data Science Projects
 - 📫 How to reach me: yetundeomodara@gmail.com
 - 😄 Pronouns: She/Her